Young racers soar down Dominion Raceway for Spotsylvania Soap Box Derby

 By day’s end, only three first-place winners from each class in the field advanced to the next level—the rights to compete in the nationals during July’s 82nd First Energy All-American Soap Box Derby in Akron, Ohio.

-Sunday's Master Class first-place winner was Charlotte Denecke, with second place going to her twin sister, Elizabeth.
-In the Super Stock Class, Logan Heidt was first, followed by Bennett Baldwin.
-The stock car winner was Nicky D'Orta, Jr., with Trent "TJ" Shick coming in second.
+Sunday’s first-place Masters winner was Charlotte Denecke, with second place going to her twin sister, Elizabeth.
+In the Super Stock class, Logan Heidt was first, followed by Bennett Baldwin.
+The Stock winner was Nicky D’Orta Jr., with Trent “TJ” Shick coming in second.

 Melissa Lewis of Mechanicsville, whose daughter, Edie, and younger son, Garrett, were both in Sunday’s race, said, “I’m always excited about derby day.
 There’s nothing better than watching them cross the finish line.”